 [alas, the previously embedded clip has been disabled]

 This is a sequence which in some regards frames social class in a highly conventional, normative* fashion, employing common tropes or stereotypes (such as the drunken, unintelligent peasant, Tess' father), but also includes some more subtle, ambivalent elements.
 We start with a conventional establishing shot, an extreme long shot (ELS) foregrounding the rural setting.
 With the BBC logo, we might easily expect a costume drama centred on upper class characters, something the Beeb is internationally known for.
-The exaggerated diegetic sound of birds cheeping reinforces the signification of rural, and the next shot, a medium shot (MS), helps signify the time period through the heavy garb and particularly the hat.
+The exaggerated diegetic sound of birds cheeping reinforces the signification of rural (this ambient sound also contributes to the smooth, unobtrusive continuity editing style), and the next shot, a medium shot (MS), helps signify the time period through the heavy garb and particularly the hat.

 normative* the repetition of certain stereotypes has the effect of defining what is seen as normal, or common sense; if we see over and over again representations of gay men as effeminate, for example, this frames how many people will view gay men.
 You can also write of 'normativising'.
+Heteronormative is another specific use of the term.
 Consider the following shot:

 Conventionally, we might expect a character we follow from the outset to be a or the central protagonist.
 The editing style is unobtrusive, with classic continuity techniques of shot reverse shot (reinforced by framing the parson on the left third and the father on the right third, utilising the rule of thirds) and the 180 degree rule observed.
 Even before we get the stark use of angles, with the minister literally looking down on Tess' father and a corresponding low angle representing the father looking up to the minister, we see the father bow his head and touch the brim of his hat, denoting* his respect for his social superior.